Failed Artificial Disc in Neck and Cervical Spine

 Cervical artificial discs replacements are often effective.
 But failed artificial discs are not necessarily rare.
 That is because there are many potential problems that may arise with this surgery, especially if it was performed incorrectly.
 Possible causes of artificial disc failure include:

-- Bone Fracture – One of the possible causes of cervical artificial disc failure is bone fracture.
+- Bone Fracture – One of the possible causes of cervical artificial disc failure is a bone fracture.
 For some, the bone in the cervical spine is weak or soft, and when not correctly accounted for, the artificial disc may cause bone damage.

 - Device Failure – Not all artificial discs are created equal.
 It’s possible that the disc your surgeon chose was not made correctly, was not the right choice for your neck, or otherwise had some mechanical issue once inside of your body.